NaeemSutton/CreditCardManagementSystem/README.md

 # Credit Card Management System
 Welcome to the Customers Management System README.
-This document serves as an introduction to our project, providing an overview of its purpose, features, and how to get started.
+This document serves as an introduction to my project, providing an overview of its purpose, features, and how to get started.
 Please read through this README to gain a comprehensive understanding of my project.

 ## Table of Contents